jlee4255/jungsuplee.com/README.md

-# Jung SuP Lee's Site
+# Jung Sup Lee's Site

 This repository contains the source code for my personal website.